Cypress is a test runner built for the modern web. It has a lot of great features:

 If you need to fine tune your Cypress setup, you can do so by modifying

-cypress.json in the e2e project.
+cypress.config.ts in the project root.
 For instance, you can easily add your

 projectId to save all the screenshots and videos into your Cypress dashboard.
 The complete configuration is documented on the official website.